Howick

 Comprehensive civil construction services throughout Howick.

-Engineered drainage for Howick's impermeable coastal clay soils
+Engineered stormwater systems for Howick's impermeable coastal clay catchments draining to Cockle Bay and Pakuranga Creek

 Nearby Service Areas